Roe Deer: Graceful Dwellers of European and Asian Woodlands

 Food:

-- During the spring and summer, they feed on fresh, green vegetation, including herbs and forbs.
+During the spring and summer, they graze on green green vegetation which include herbs and forbs.

 Types/Subspecies of Roe Deer

-- European Roe Deer (Capreolus capreolus): Found throughout Europe, from the British Isles to Scandinavia and eastern Europe, known for its adaptability to various habitats.
+- European Roe Deer (Capreolus capreolus): This is widespread across Europe, throughout the British Isles to Scandinavia and eastern Europe and is adaptive to various habitats.

 Predators and Threats